-The Disabled: A direct inheritance, even if it is a small amount, may prevent disabled beneficiaries from receiving government aid.
-Consider a supplemental needs trust to protect the assets of disabled beneficiaries while still allowing them to receive an inheritance.
+Person With a Disability: A direct inheritance, even if it is a small amount, may prevent a beneficiary with a disability from receiving government aid.
+Consider a supplemental needs trust to protect the assets of the beneficiary with a disability while still allowing them to receive an inheritance.

-Your Estate: Although it may seem easiest to simply designate your estate as a beneficiary, doing this will mean that the proceeds from your policy or account will go directly into your estate and become subject to estate taxes.
-This will also mean that the full amount of the plan must be paid out and taxed within five years.
-This will prevent any possible investment gains and could put your heirs into a higher tax bracket.
-By naming individual beneficiaries, it allows them to stretch out the distributions for many years, avoiding high estate taxes and benefiting from investment.
+Your Estate: Although it may seem easiest to simply designate your estate as a beneficiary, doing this will mean that the proceeds from your account will go directly into your estate and become subject to estate taxes.
+Additionally, the full amount of the plan must be paid out and taxed within five years, which prevents any possible investment gains and could put your heirs into a higher tax bracket.
+By naming individual beneficiaries, it allows them to stretch out the distributions for many years, helping to avoid unnecessary taxes.

-Your Children Instead of Your Spouse: If you leave a retirement account to your children, they will have to start taking distributions from the account beginning a year after your death in order to fulfill the required minimum distribution amount.
-However, your spouse will have the option to roll the account(s) over into his or her name, allowing the option to postpone distributions until age 70 ½.
+Your Children Instead of Your Spouse: If left to your children, they will have to start taking distributions from the account within 10 years of your date of death in order to fulfill the “required minimum distribution” rules.
+However, your spouse will have the option to roll the account(s) over into their name, allowing the option to postpone distributions until age 72.

-No One: By leaving beneficiary designations blank, accounts will go to probate court and rules on who gets what will vary by state, and may not be distributed according to your wishes.
-For example, if you don’t update or name a beneficiary on a large retirement account, the account will likely go to your estate rather than your spouse or children, which can leave them with a large tax bill to pay off in the years
+No One: By leaving beneficiary designations blank, accounts will go to probate court.
+In addition, rules on who gets what can vary by state, not distributed according to your wishes.
+For example, if you don’t update or name a beneficiary on a large retirement account, it’s possible the account may go to your estate rather than your spouse or children, which could leave them with a large tax bill to pay off in the years to come.

 Tips for Choosing Beneficiaries